FENECON Home 6, 10 & 15 assembly and operating instructions

 |

-After installing the components, the app still needs to be installed. |
+Once the components have been installed, the app still needs to be installed. |

 12.5.
 Additional AC meter